Culture - colonic tissue

 - Shigella bacteria

-These organisms may lead to diarrhea or infections involving the colon.
+These organisms may lead to diarrhea or colon infections.

-There are no risks involved in a colonic tissue culture.
+There are no risks in a colonic tissue culture.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.